-NIACC's Office Technology Programs are dualpurpose programs designed to give the student the option of obtaining employment upon graduation or transferring to a four-year institution.
+NIACC's Office Technology Programs are dual-purpose programs designed to give the student the option of obtaining employment upon graduation or transferring to a four-year institution.

-Upon the completion of the curriculum with a grade point average of 2.00 (C), the student is awarded an associate degree (see pages 200-203 for specific degree requirements).
+Upon the completion of the curriculum with a grade point average of 2.00 (C), the student is awarded an Associate in Science Business degree.

-Students who know they want to pursue a four-year degree and want to meet general education requirements at transfer institutions should pursue the A.A. degree (see pages 200-203).
+Students who know they want to pursue a four-year degree and want to meet general education requirements at transfer institutions should pursue the Associate of Arts degree.